awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-view-controls.md

 1. In the Security Hub navigation pane, choose **Security standards**\.

-1. For the standard to display the controls for, choose **View results**\.
+1. For the standard that you want to display the details for, choose **View results**\.

+## Filtering and sorting the controls for an enabled standard<a name="securityhub-standards-filter-controls"></a>

+The control list for a standard uses tabs to provide built\-in filtering for the list based on the control status\.
+You can also filter the list based on the ID, title, and severity\.

+The **All enabled** tab lists all of the enabled controls for the standard\.
+By default, the list is sorted so that failed controls are at the top of the list\.
+This sort order calls attention to controls that need to be addressed\.

+The lists on the **Failed**, **Unknown**, **No data**, and **Passed** tabs are filtered to only include enabled controls with that status\.

+The **Disabled** tab contains the list of disabled controls\.

-For each control, the controls page provides the following information:
+For each control, the control list contains the following information:
++ The overall status of the control \(see [Determining the overall status of a control from its findings](securityhub-standards-results.md#securityhub-standards-results-status)\)
++ The severity assigned to the control
 + The control identifier and title
-+ Whether the control is enabled or disabled
-+ The overall status of the control \(see [Determining the overall status of a control from its findings](securityhub-standards-results.md#securityhub-standards-results-status)\)
-+ The severity associated with the control
-+ The number of accounts that have findings in each finding status

-## Filtering the list of controls<a name="securityhub-standards-filter-controls"></a>

-By default, the list of controls includes all of the controls for the selected standard\.
-You can filter the list based on the control identifier, description, related requirements, status, or severity\.

-**To filter the list of controls**

-1. To filter based on text in the identifier, description, or a related requirement, begin typing the text in the search box\.

-   The list is updated automatically to only include controls that contain the matching text\.

-1. To filter based on the control status, from the menu next to the search box, choose the status to include\.

-   For enabled controls, you can show all enabled controls or only show enabled controls that have a specific overall status \(**Passed**, **Failed**, or **Unknown**\)\.

-   You can also choose to only display disabled standards\.

-1. To filter based on the control severity, from the severity menu, choose the severity to include\.
++ The number of failed active findings and the total number of active findings\.
+If applicable, the **Failed checks** column also lists the number of findings with a status of **Unknown**\.

+In addition to the built\-in filters on each tab, you can filter the lists using text in the following fields:
++ **Status**
++ **Severity**
++ **ID**
++ **Title**

+You can sort each list using any of the columns\.
+By default, the **All checks** tab is sorted so that failed controls are at the top of the list\.
+This allows you to immediately focus on issues that require remediation\.

+Within each status, and on the remaining tabs, the controls are sorted by default in descending order by severity\.
+In other words, critical controls are first, followed by high, then medium, then low severity controls\.

 ## Viewing the controls for an enabled standard \(Security Hub API, AWS CLI\)<a name="securityhub-standards-view-controls-api"></a>